Knowledge HubHomeowner Tips

 How much does it cost to install deck railing?

-Installation labour runs $15–50 per linear foot depending on the system and your region.
+Installation labour runs $15 to $50 per linear foot depending on the system and your region.
 Picket systems are the cheapest and fastest to install.
 Glass systems cost more because post alignment has to be precise and the panels are heavy.
-A typical 40-foot residential deck might run $600–2,000 in labour.
+A typical 40-foot residential deck might run $600 to $2,000 in labour alone.

 Is aluminum railing cheaper than glass railing?

-Aluminum picket is the most affordable aluminum option at $50–100/ft installed.
-Glass component is $80–150/ft, and frameless glass is $120–200+/ft.
+Aluminum picket is the most affordable aluminum option at $50 to $100/ft installed.
+Glass component is $80 to $150/ft, and frameless glass is $120 to $200+/ft.
 The difference is driven by the tempered glass panels and the precision installation they require.

 Is aluminum railing more expensive than wood?

-Glass component railing costs $80–150 per linear foot installed.
-Frameless topless glass costs $120–200+ per linear foot.
-Price varies with glass thickness, panel height, post spacing, and project complexity.
-Stair sections with glass cost more than flat sections.
+Glass component railing costs $80 to $150 per linear foot installed.
+Frameless (topless) glass costs $120 to $200+ per foot.
+The price varies with glass thickness, panel height, post spacing, and project complexity.
+Stair sections with glass cost more than level sections because each panel is custom-cut to the stair angle.